lexalium/http-stepped-form/README.md

 The package is based on the
-[Stepped Form package](https://github.com/alexxxxkkk/stepped-form) and translates data to the Response instances.
+[Stepped Form package](https://github.com/alexxxxkkk/stepped-form) and normalizes data into the Response instances.

 ## Requirements